Xilinx/mlir-aie/docs/Building.md

     This will build LLVM in `llvm/build` and install the LLVM binaries under `llvm/install`.

 4. Build the MLIR-AIE tools by calling `utils/build-mlir-aie.sh` with the path to the `llvm/build` directory.
-The Vitis enviroment will have to be set up for this to succeed.
+The Vitis environment will have to be set up for this to succeed.

     ```